ADVOCATE

 Position: Support.

-Status as of September 5th: Signed by the Governor.
+Status: Signed into law by the Governor.

 SB 1416 (Newman; D - Los Angeles) - Adds jail time for those who steal and try to sell more than $50,000 worth of goods.